nandhakumar2611/mindx-inventory-docs/docs/items/other-action-for-items.md

-Other Actions for Items
-IN THIS PAGE…
-Edit Item
-Clone Item
-Mark as Inactive
-Delete Item
-Export Items
-Edit Item
-You can change details of an existing item in Zoho Books.
-Here’s how:

-Go to Items module and select Items.
-Select the item that you want to edit.
-Click the Edit icon on top of the page.
-Make the changes in the item details.
-Click Save.
-Note:
-Any changes you make in the item details will not affect any previous transactions.

-Edit Item
-Clone Item
-If you want to create an item which has similar details to an existing item, you can clone the particular item.
-Here’s how you can do it:

-Go to the module Items and select Items.
-Select the item you want to clone.
-Click More > Clone Item.
-Make necessary changes in the New Item page.
-Click Save to create the new item.
-Clone Item
-Mark as Inactive
-If you no longer want to use an item in Zoho Books, you can choose to mark it as inactive.
-This is a better alternative to deleting the item permanently.

-To mark an item as inactive:

-Go to Items module and select Items.
-Select the item you want to mark as inactive.
-Click More > Mark as Inactive.
-To make the item active again, click More > Mark as Active from the same page.
-Mark as Inactive
-Delete Item
-If you are no longer using an item in your organization, you might want to delete it.
-However, if you have recorded any sales or purchase transactions for that item, you would need to delete them first.

-A better alternative would be to mark the item as inactive.
-When you do so, they will no longer appear in your transactions.
-If you want to start using that item again, you can mark it as active.

-To view the sales transactions:

-Go to Reports > Sales by Item.
-To view the purchase transactions:

-Go to Reports > Purchases by Item.
-You have to delete all these transactions of the item in order to delete the item.

-After you’ve deleted all the transactions, you can delete the item.
-Here’s how:

-Go to the Items module and select Items.
-Select the item you wish to delete.
-Click More > Delete.
-Click Delete to confirm.
-Delete Item

-Export Items
-You can export items from Zoho Books on to your system in the CSV, XLS or XLSX format.
-Here’s how:

-Go to Items and select Items.
-Click the Hamburger icon in the top right corner of the page.
-Click Export Items.
-If you want to export only certain fields, you can select a template under Fields in Export File.
-If you don’t have an export template, you can create a new one by clicking + Add New.
-Select the export file format under the Export As field.
-To export any Personally Identifiable Information (PII), mark the box Include Sensitive Personally Identifiable Information (PII) while exporting.
-Enter a Password if you would like to secure your file.
-Click Export.
-Export Items
+# **Other Action for Item**

+You can edit, clone, mark as inactive, delete, or export items in MindX Inventory for seamless inventory management.

+## **Edit Item**

+You can update the details of an existing item in MindX Inventory.

+Steps to Edit an Item:

+- Go to the Items module and select **Items**.

+- Select the item you want to edit.

+- Click the Edit icon at the top of the page.

+Update the item details using the Edit Item form, as shown below:

+Click **Save** to apply the changes.

+> Note: Any changes made to item details will not affect previous transactions.

+## **Delete Item**

+If you no longer need an item in your organization, you can delete it directly from the Items module.

+Steps to Delete an Item:

+- Go to the Items module and select Items.
+- Locate the item you wish to delete from the list.
+- Select the checkbox next to the item to mark it for deletion.
+- Click the **Delete** button at the bottom of the page.

+Note: Ensure that the item is not actively being used in transactions.
+If the item is still associated with sales or purchase records, you may need to update or archive those records before proceeding with deletion.

+## **Export Items**

+You can export items from MindX Inventory in CSV, XLS, or XLSX format for offline records or analysis.

+Steps to Export Items:

+- Go to the Items module and select Items.

+- Click the Hamburger Menu (three lines) in the top-right corner.

+- Select Export Items.

+- Choose an export template under Fields in Export File:

+- Select an existing template.
+  Or click + Add New to create a custom template.
+- Select the export file format (CSV, XLS, or XLSX) under Export As.
+- Click Export.